IronExcavater/Pac-Boy/README.md

+# Pac-Boy
-# Game Boy Medieval Pac-Man
+### Game Boy Medieval Pac-Man

-A Game Boy-styled, medieval-themed reimagining of the classic Pac-Man, developed as part of the *Introduction to Computer Game Development* course at UTS.
+A Game Boy-styled, medieval-themed reimagining of the classic Pac-Man, developed as part of the [*Introduction to Computer Game Development*](https://handbook.uts.edu.au/subjects/31263.html) subject at UTS.
 This project combines nostalgic retro visuals with medieval themes, introducing fresh gameplay mechanics to the original game design.

 ## 📜 Project Motivation and Inspiration